 You can prepay for the entire year, make quarterly payments, or make monthly payments, which we call “budget billing.”
 Though our program is quarterly (not monthly), we understand that many homeowners have a monthly budget so we’ve also broken the cost out of monthly installments for those that prefer this method.

-Getting Rid of Spiders—and Your Worries
+Getting Rid of Pennsylvania House Spiders - and Your Worries

 We understand that the idea of spiders in your home is troubling.
 But you shouldn’t have to worry about spiders and other pests lurking about inside of your house.
 By investing in our Quarterly Pest Control Program, you’re taking important steps toward reducing those worries.